- Site Analysis

 If you are handling any of these materials (for example, for recycling), it is important to know and follow the correct procedures and to use appropriate personal protective equipment.
 Obtain safety data sheets from the producer or supplier.
 These data sheets give specific information about the care required in storing, using and disposing of a material.
 You may also need to check the removal and disposal requirements of hazardous materials with your city or district council.

-New regulations covering hazardous substances came into force on 1 December 2017.
-They aim to reduce harm in work-related activities.
+The Health and Safety at Work (Hazardous Substances) Regulations 2017 focus on reducing harm from the storage, handling and use of hazardous substances in the workplace.
 Hazardous substances covered by the regulations such as fuels, solvents, adhesives and so on are common on construction sites.

 Worksites need to keep an inventory of the hazardous substances present.
 You can find more information at WorkSafe New Zealand There is guidance around storing goods safely and preparing for emergencies.